 Sometimes called “the Nirvana color,” blue symbolizes the comfort, sky, water, sleep, the mind, trustworthiness and safety (think Police Officer uniforms).
-Most importantly, blue represents communication – which makes sense in regards to websites designed for communication.
+From surfing the waves to surfing the Internet, blue is everywhere.

 Most other colors tend to distract the consumer, whereas the color blue disappears as a transparent background.
 Each website that is designed with a blue color scheme does so in different spectrum, using different shades to suit their needs.

 Whether the reason is due to the sense of welcoming, the evolving sense of transparency as the consumer reads through the website, or a symbolic color, each website chooses their design for a reason.

 The list below shows of popular social websites and why they chose blue for their web design.

 Twitter’s mascot is a bird, so it only makes sense that their blue represents the sky on a perfect day.
 A bright, inviting blue is Twitter's main color, but they also utilize shades of blue throughout their site, including a faint blue background.

 Blue feels dependable – just like you can depend on Twitter to feed you information on trending topics and current events in realtime.